 Designing for loyalty.

-Retaining Heartland Bank’s car finance customers for longer
+Heartland Bank's business goal was to retain their car finance customers for longer.

 Heartland Bank has a car loan book of about 60,000 customers.
 The majority of business comes through car dealerships like Holden and Jaguar Land Rover.
 Heartland were experiencing a challenge with retaining many of these customers beyond 18-24 months and asked us to help develop a communication programme that builds a deeper relationship with customers, encouraging them to stay longer.